vbookshelf/myOfflineAi-PrivacyFirst/README.md

 These two files are stored locally in the same folder as the app.py file.

-Note: Because the Ai tool system messages are stored in a file, it's highly recommended that the user not include sensitive information in the tool system messages.
+Note: Because the Ai tool system messages are stored in a file, it's recommended that the user not include sensitive information in the tool system messages.
+However, deleting the Tool will also permanently delete it's data from the file.
+This feature gives the user a clear and actionable way to manage the data that they input into system messages.

 <br>

 ## Security and Auditability

 <br>

+This app is designed as a private, local tool.
+The primary security model relies on your machine being secure.

 This app is provided without warranties.<br>
 I suggest that you do a privacy audit of the code before using the app.